DocumentWDP-2

 8.1 Purpose

-To enable case-insensitive lookups and prevent typos from creating phantom error codes, WDP uses uppercase normalization before hashing.
+To enable case-insensitive lookups and prevent typographical errors from creating phantom diagnostic codes, WDP REQUIRES uppercase normalization before hashing.

 8.2 Display Form vs Hash Form